 This page explains the concept of storage class and the differences between storage classes.
-To learn how to specify a storage class for your bucket, see Creating Storage Buckets.
-To learn how to view or change a bucket's storage class, see Managing Buckets.
+To learn how to view or change a bucket's default storage class, see Managing Buckets.

 Overview of storage classes

-Google Cloud Storage offers three types of storage: Standard Storage, Durable Reduced Availability (DRA) Storage, and Nearline Storage.
-All storage classes offer the same throughput, low latency, and high durability.
+Cloud Storage offers four storage classes: Multi-Regional Storage, Regional Storage, Nearline Storage, and Coldline Storage.
+All storage classes offer the same throughput, low latency (time to first byte typically tens of milliseconds), and high durability.
 The classes differ by their availability, minimum storage durations, and pricing for storage and access.

 Use the table below to match your data storage needs with a storage class.
 The sections below the table describe each storage class in more detail.

 ||Storing data that is frequently accessed ("hot" objects) around the world, such as serving website content, streaming videos, or gaming and mobile applications.||$0.026|

 ||Storing frequently accessed in the same region as your Google Cloud DataProc or Google Compute Engine instances that use it, such as for data analytics.||$0.02|